How to file self-employment taxes — step by step

 Self-employment tax — what the IRS abbreviates as "SE tax" — covers Social Security tax and Medicare tax.
 As an employee, these taxes are split between yourself and your employer.
 For self-employed individuals, you pay it all.

-So, how much is self-employment tax?
-It depends on how much you make.
-Here's what you may have to pay:
+Here’s what you may have to pay:

 You pay an additional 0.9% if your total income, including self-employment and non-self-employment income, is over:

-• $200,000 for a single person;
+• $200,000 for a single person.

-• $125,000 for a married person filing separately; or
+• $125,000 for a married person filing separately.

 • $250,000 for a married person filing jointly.